Corruption in Mexico: Transition to PAN rule

-The growing prevalence and diversification of organized crime is in many ways linked to the political changes that Mexico underwent in 2000.
+The growing prevalence and diversification of organized crime are in many ways linked to the political changes that Mexico underwent in 2000.
 For the first time in 71 years, the PRI ceded power to a different party, the National Action Party (Mexico) (PAN).
 The traditional power structure, which had enabled patronage networks to flourish and TCOs to operate, became challenged by government forces that attempted to curb violence and illegal activity.

 However, social decomposition quickly followed the fall of the PRI.
 The PAN, never before in the seat of power, was in many ways inexperienced in broad governance, and criminal factions capitalized on the party's perceived weakness.
 New conflicts emerged among cartels, as different groups competed to further develop their criminal networks and to work against a political regime that struggled to fight corruption, establish legitimacy, and foster legislative effectiveness.